When it comes to getting a personal loan, is there such a thing as the perfect season?

 The short answer is that it depends.
 What does it depend on?
 There are several factors, such as your current financial situation, your credit scores and credit history, as well as the type of loan you’re looking for.

-If you know the business cycle of the loan you’re looking for — meaning, if you learn a little information on how the auto industry or mortgage lenders work — you have a better chance of being approved for the loan you need at the amount and terms you want.
+If you know the business cycle of the loan you’re looking for — meaning, if you learn a little information on how the auto industry or mortgage lenders work — you have a better chance of getting a personal loan you need at the amount and terms you want.

 When Should You Apply For A Personal Loan?

-While it can sometimes be a challenge to be approved for a personal loan, the good news is that there is no real best time of the year to apply for one.
-The bad news is that it will take some effort to make sure you’re in the best possible financial position to get the loan.
+While it can sometimes be a challenge to get a personal loan, the good news is that there is no real best time to apply for one.
+The bad news is that it will take some effort to make sure you’re in the best possible financial position to get the personal loan.

 If you have good or excellent credit, much of the work has already been done.
 Your credit plays a large part in whether or not you’re approved for a loan or receive favorable terms on the loan.
 Most lenders will pull your credit report from each of the three major credit bureaus — Experian®, Equifax®, and TransUnion® — to determine your creditworthiness and whether you’re a good risk for them to lend to.
 By law, every 12 months you’re entitled to a free copy of your credit report from the www.AnnualCreditReport.com website.
 If you don’t know where your credit stands, you should start with getting your three reports.

-If you have bad credit, you can either improve your credit scores or you can research your loan options.
+If you have bad credit, you can either improve your credit scores or you can research your personal loan options.
 While traditional lenders like banks or other financial institutions may turn down your loan request, there are lenders available who specialize in providing secured loans and unsecured personal loans to people with less than perfect credit.
-There are also services available (such as AmOne’s free matching service) who can help you with finding these lenders and in researching additional loan options, as well as ways in which you can repair your credit if needed.
+There are also services available (such as AmOne’s free matching service) who can help you get a personal loan.
+Our loan specialists will help you find these lenders and research additional loan options, as well as provide you with ways to repair your credit if needed.

 Does The Time Of Year Matter For A Loan?